Book at-home peaceful dog euthanasia online or call us on 1300 34 35 80.

 Open 365 days, 7:30am-10:30pm Australia wide and NZ.

-The word itself comes from the Greek “eu” – “good” and the word “than Atos” – “death.”
-Therefore, euthanasia means “good death”.
+The word itself comes from the Greek words “eu” – “good” and “thanatos” – “death.”
+Thus, euthanasia means “good death”.

-The dog euthanasia is the act of allowing your veterinarian to cause the painless death or to stop providing life- support measures to your pet.
-Ending your pet’s life can be done only by the certified veterinarian, after taking all the measures to try to help your dog and only with your consent.
+Dog euthanasia is the act of allowing your veterinarian to cause a painless death, or to stop providing life-support measures to your pet.
+Ending your pet’s life can be done only by a certified veterinarian, after taking all measures to try to help your dog and only with your consent.

 Going to a euthanasia procedure at the vet clinic after everything that your dog and you have been through can be devastating.
 That is why many owners choose to say goodbye to their pets at home.
 Some of the benefits of such arrangement include:

-• You will avoid a public place in moments when all you need is privacy.
+• Avoiding a public place in moments when all you need is privacy.

 • If your dog is in a lot of pain, that last ride to the vet office can be a horrible experience for you and your pet.

-• Your family and your other pets will have a chance to say their goodbyes.
+• Your family and other pets will have a chance to say their goodbyes.

 • If your dog is generally scared of vet clinics, home euthanasia helps to spend their last moment in a safe and comfortable place.